 Rating: 5/5 stars.

-I sympathized with her quickly, though.
+I sympathized with Cameron Post, the protagonist of this book, quickly.
 When her parents die in a car accident, Cameron’s first thought isn’t horror, or denial, or anger.
 It’s relief.
 Relief that they would never know she had just kissed a girl a few hours earlier.
 As a result of the accident Cam moves in with her conservative, super religious Aunt Ruth along with her grandmother.
 Life floats by smoothly enough in her small Southern town until Cam meets Coley Taylor, a fierce, beautiful, and supposedly straight cowgirl.
 Cam’s friendship with Coley develops into something intense and unexpected, something that could leave room for more.
 But when Aunt Ruth finds out about Cam and her “homosexual tendencies”, she sends her away and forces her to find out who she really is – and to confront the demons of her past and her future.

 The Miseducation of Cameron Post is unlike any book I’ve read before.
 Yes, it’s a coming-of-age story, but it’s about a gay girl growing up in Montana (in the 90’s).
 Emily Danforth describes the rural atmosphere perfectly, capturing the heat and the humidity as well as the cool night air.
 Her writing made this book work – she included several descriptions, similes, and metaphors that may have spun out of control if any other author had tried to write the book.
 There was one passage later on in the novel about those sticky-hand toys we all played with in the past; when I read that paragraph, I felt like Danforth somehow knew how I felt about those toys.
 Her writing elucidated a keen eye for detail and a control of that detail in her descriptions.